 Instructions

-- Throw all the ingredients and 8 tablespoon of the Brandy (or apple juice) in a heavy-based pot with a lid and cook on a low-medium heat for about an hour.
+- Throw all the ingredients and stir in 120ml/8 tablespoon of the Brandy (or apple/orange juice) in a heavy-based pot with a lid.
+Cook on medium heat for 5 minutes then reduce to low for about an hour.

-- Allow to cool, stir in another 2 tablespoon of Brandy, then fill sterilised jars with the mixture
+- Allow to cool, stir in the other 2 tablespoon of Brandy, then fill sterilised jars with the mixture.

 Notes